COSC315-Group/MiniProject/README.md

 * Courtney Gosselin @CourtneyGosselin
 * Alex Qin @QinAlex
 * Dr. Apurva Narayan provided base closh.c code seen in the closh-starter.tar.gz file

-## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* Tutorials watched
-* Snippets of code we built from
-* etc